Seeking Compensation after Being Injured by a Dog

 .
 The extent of the injuries can range from bruising and lacerations to disfigurement or loss of limbs or appendages.
-Dog bites tend to be the most common form of animal attack because dogs are more commonly owned than any other animal capable of causing injury from an attack.
-Florida Statute 767.04 (2014) addresses issues related to liability on behalf of dog owners.
+Dog bites tend to be the most common form of animal attack because dogs are the most commonly kept pet and because they are the most capable of causing injury when they attack.
+In fact, 4.7 million dog bites occur in the US each year

 for months, or even years, following the attack.
 Such emotional trauma is particularly true if the attack caused physical disfigurement.
 Especially disfigurement to the face, neck, hands, or other commonly visible areas of the body.
 Plastic surgery can help to repair such damage

-Posttraumatic Stress Disorder (PTSD) is a common consequence of a dog bite.
+is a common consequence of a dog bite.
 PTSD can be suffered by both children and adults.
 In general, PTSD is a mental health problem that arises after a victim experiences a traumatic event.
 PTSD and the associated mental anguish can be triggered through being assaulted by another person; or as described above, attacked by an animal.
 Symptoms of PTSD generally fall into one of three categories:

+Victims suffering from these various symptoms often over react to minor situations.
+Such overreaction can take the form of becoming overaggressive, isolation, or other anti-social behaviors.
+Following a dog attack, victims often have severe anxiety associated with the event.
+It's not uncommon for the victim to incapable of being around animals of any kind.
+Victims described as animal lovers before an attack have been forced to give up their own pets due to the emotional trauma suffered after the attack.
 The resulting anxiety is not limited to animals.
 Research shows that victims of animal attacks often exhibit symptoms of PTSD in every aspect of their lives and lead the victim to avoid activities they once enjoyed, as well as with other people for extended periods of time.
 This leads to a greatly diminished quality of life.

 .
 The Center for Disease Control and the American Veterinarian Association report that most dog bites happen to children ages 5-7.
-Most of these attacks are to the child's face and neck.
-Children are at a particularly higher risk for developing PTSD following an animal attack because the event is indeed horrifying to child.
-There is often large amounts of blood loss and physical pain.
+Most of these attacks are to the child's face and neck, perhaps because of their height.
+Children are at a particularly higher risk for developing PTSD following an animal attack because the event is indeed horrifying to child and they have fewer experiences to help them process it.
+There is often large amounts of blood loss and physical pain during a dog attack.
 In addition, almost half of child dog bites are inflicted by a trusted family pet.
 In most instances, the family pet has to be put down causing the child to face the additional emotional trauma of losing his/her best friend.
 Additionally, children are much more observant than we tend to believe.
 As such, children can see the change in their parent's faces or mannerisms.
 They feel the tension and guilt felt by his/her parents whenever the attack is mentioned.
 This causes the child to stop talking about the event completely, choosing instead to keep his/her emotions bottled up internally.

 If you or someone you know has been attacked by an animal, please keep the following PTSD symptoms in mind so that you can seek the appropriate medical care.